kkagill/thoughts/README.md

 # thoughts

-Developed a personal project that people can post their daily thoughts on the bulletin board.
-Used RESTful API (GET, POST, PUT, DELETE).
-It was a good practice to study back-end while storing contents via mongoDB.
-Used nodeJS, Express, EJS, CSS, and mongoose.
-Deployed using heroku.
+-	Developed a personal project that allows people to post daily thoughts on the bulletin board.
+-	Used RESTful API that resources are identified by a persistent identifier and being manipulated using a common set of verbs.
+-	Technologies involved EJS, CSS, Node.js, Express, and mongoose.
+Deployed using Heroku.

  https://warm-plains-4954.herokuapp.com/posts